Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-16-angle-embedding-qml-input-scaling.md

 > Quantum rotation gates are periodic.

 Very large input values can wrap around the rotation period.
-As a result, different classical values may produce identical or very similar quantum-circuit responses.
+As a result, different classical values may produce identical or very similar measured quantum-circuit responses.

 This tutorial explains: